Floquet$-$Bloch analysis of wave propagation with time-periodic coefficients: Fully discrete coupled harmonics eigenvalue problem

-This constant tends to infinity for $h\rightarrow 0$ and crucially depends the approximation quality of the chosen subspace $X_h$.
-For finite element subspaces on polyhedral domains, we find that $C(h)\propto h^{-1}$, which is found e.g. in \cite[Theorem 4.5.11]{BS08}. \begin{remark} The inverse estimate \eqref{eq:inverse-estimate} quantifies the filtering of spatial oscillations that is introduced by the space discretization.
-Alternatively, such a filtering condition could be installed on the continuous truncated formulation \eqref{eq:weak-Floquet-freq-K}.
-The following results could be transported to such a infinite-dimensional filtered setting, but are presented here in a unified setting for a general space discretization. \end{remark} We start with a result that gives worst-case estimates on the decay of the spectrum of fully discrete eigenmodes.
+\begin{remark} The inverse estimate \eqref{eq:inverse-estimate} quantifies the filtering of spatial oscillations that is introduced by the space discretization.
+Alternatively, such a filtering condition could be imposed on the continuous truncated formulation \eqref{eq:weak-Floquet-freq-K}.
+Then the following results would \JN{carry} over to such an infinite-dimensional filtered setting.
+Here, they are presented in a unified setting for a generic discretization in space. \end{remark}

+We start with a result that gives worst-case estimates on the decay of the spectrum of fully discrete eigenmodes.